-Forrest Fenn’s treasure hidden in Rocky Mountains found
+Treasure chest hidden in Rocky Mountains finally found

 SANTA FE, N.M.
-(AP) — Famed art and antiquities collector Forrest Fenn, who hid $1 million in treasure in the Rocky Mountain wilderness a decade ago, said Sunday that the chest of goods has been found.
+(AP) — A bronze chest filled with gold, jewels, and other valuables worth more than $1 million and hidden a decade ago somewhere in the Rocky Mountain wilderness has been found, according to a famed art and antiquities collector who created the treasure hunt.

-Fenn, 89, told the Santa Fe New Mexican that a treasure hunter located the chest a few days ago.
+Forrest Fenn, 89, told the Santa Fe New Mexican on Sunday that a man who did not want his name released — but was from “back East” — located the chest a few days ago and the discovery was confirmed by a photograph the man sent him.

-“The guy who found it does not want his name mentioned.
-He’s from back East,” Fenn said, adding that it was confirmed from a photograph the man sent him.
-Fenn did not reveal exactly where it had been hidden.
+“It was under a canopy of stars in the lush, forested vegetation of the Rocky Mountains and had not moved from the spot where I hid it more than 10 years ago,” Fenn said in a statement on his website Sunday that still did not reveal the exact location.
+“I do not know the person who found it, but the poem in my book led him to the precise spot.”

 Fenn posted clues to the treasure’s whereabouts online and in a 24-line poem that was published in his 2010 autobiography “The Thrill of the Chase.”